zdravkov/kendo-docs/api/dataviz/chart.md

 ### series.categoryField `String` *(default: "category")*

-The data item field which contains category name.
+The data item field which contains the category name or date.

-> The `categoryField` option is supported when [series.type](#configuration-series.type) is set to "bubble", "donut" or "pie".
+> The points will be rendered in chronological order if the category is a date.

-#### Example - set the chart series category field
+#### Example - set pie series category name
     <div id="chart"></div>
     <script>
     $("#chart").kendoChart({